-Special Themes can consist of a combination of Original Research Articles (8000 words; maximum 6), Commentaries (3000 words; maximum 4) and Editorial (3000 words).
+Special Themes can consist of a combination of Original Research Articles (10000 words; maximum 6), Commentaries (3000 words; maximum 4) and one Editorial (3000 words).
 All Special Theme content will be waived Article Processing Charges.
 All submissions will go through the Journal’s standard peer review process.

-Past special themes for the journal have included: Knowledge Production, Algorithms in Culture, Data Associations in Global Law and Policy, The Cloud, the Crowd, and the City, Veillance and Transparency, Environmental Data, Spatial Big Data, Critical Data Studies, Social Media & Society, Health Data Ecosystems, Assumptions of Sociality and Data & Agency.
+Past special themes for the journal have included: Knowledge Production, Algorithms in Culture, Data Associations in Global Law and Policy, The Cloud, the Crowd, and the City, Veillance and Transparency, Environmental Data, Spatial Big Data, Critical Data Studies, Social Media & Society, Assumptions of Sociality, Health Data Ecosystems, Data & Agency, Big Data and Surveillance, The Personalization of Insurance, The Turn to AI in Governing Communication Online.
 See http://journals.sagepub.com/page/bds/collections/index to access these special themes.

 Format of Special Theme Proposals